Land of Toys: The Adventures of Pinocchio

-Lorenzini's evil schemes are thwarted when Pinocchio reveals his plans to the other boys in the park and encourages Lampwick (turned into a donkey) to knock Lorenzini into the Park's cursed water, transforming him into a monstrous whale.
+Lorenzini's evil schemes are thwarted when Pinocchio reveals his plans to the other boys in the park and encourages Lampwick (turned into a donkey) to knock Lorenzini into the Park's cursed water, transforming him into a humongous sea monster.
 Around the end of the movie, Volpe and Felinet are tricked into drinking the water by the human Pinocchio.
 He tells them that if they drink the water while holding a rock, it will transform it into pure gold.
 As a result, the two thieves are turned into a real fox and a real cat (though this scene happens offscreen).
 It said that the boys who were turned into donkeys were turned back to boys after doing hard and honest work.

-PC Game
+PC game

 The PC/DVD-ROM game based on the film has a scene that takes place in Terra Magica as the main characters, a boy named Candlewick and a girl named Lumina, look for Pinocchio.
 In the game, Lumina and Candlewick are tricked into boarding the roller coaster and therefore are subjected to only a fraction of the curse since they had not fully engaged in "jackass" behavior or drunk all of their water.
 Both Candlewick and Lumina lied and were extremely naughty, but only Lumina engaged in the full "jackass" activities; however, it may not have had a full effect on Lumina because she was a girl, though this is never confirmed.
 Perhaps one must drink a certain amount of the water to be fully affected, but this is also never confirmed.
 Whatever the reason, Lumina and Candlewick are only transformed halfway into donkeys and still retain human, as evidenced by Lumina saying that she understands Lorenzini's trick by looking at the half-transformed Candlewick and stating, "Lorenzini's trick is that he gets you to act like Jackasses, so that you turn into Jackasses."
 She is also the only one of the two to bray like an ass, which seems to confirm her more jackass-like behavior.